-Table 29 presents the stream results in mass fractions.
+Table 30 presents the stream results in mass fractions.
 Vapor streams are also presented in mol fractions.

-Table 29: Simulation results for the Autogenerative High Pressure Digestion
+Table 30: Simulation results for the Autogenerative High Pressure Digestion

 The green gas Yield is 109.1 Nm3 green gas / tons dry input and the CH4 content in green gas is 70.8% of the total CH4 produced.
 A parametric investigation has been performed on the developed model in ASPEN plus, sweeping key parameters across the range of values the plant is designed to operate.
-The resulted operation "maps" were imported in Modelica, adequately encapsulating https://www.researchgate.net/publication/233747780_Software_Systems_Architecture_Working_Wit h_Stakeholders_Using_Viewpoints_and_Perspectives (accessed Feb.
-22, 2022).
+The resulted operation "maps" were imported in Modelica, adequately encapsulating the system's behaviour while also avoiding computational burdens.